paulogervasio/socket-chessjs/README.md

 docker run -ti -d -p 3000:3000 paulogervasio/socket-chess;
 ```

-Now access application from browser typing http://[your_hostname:3000]/ and have fun!
+Now access application; In your favorite from browser type: http://[your_hostname:3000]/ and have fun!